CESNET/eInfra-docs/docs.it4i/software/chemistry/gaussian.md

 $ ml Gaussian/16_rev_c0-binary
 ```

-In the input file Link0 header section, set the CPU cores (24 for Salomon, 36 for Barbora, 48 for DGX-2) and memory amount.
+In the input file Link0 header section, set the CPU cores (e.g. 36 for Barbora, 48 for DGX-2) and memory amount.

 ```bash
 %CPU=0-35